boxops/qemu-headless-pi/README.md

 # qemu-headless-pi
 Configure a RasPiOS image in a systemd-nspawn jail and test configuration using qemu-system-arm before writing the configured image to an SD card.
 (Code was tested on Ubuntu 20:04 LTS Operating System)

 Step 1.
-Customise your 'pi-config.txt' by modifying the interface IP address and static routes to your needs.
+Customise your 'pi-config.txt' by modifying interface IP addresses and static routes to your needs.

+Ensure that the files have execute permissions: 'sudo chmod 700 headless-pi-setup.sh qemu-system-arm.sh write-to-SD.sh'

 Step 2.
 Run 'headless-pi-setup.sh' without an argument: ./headless-pi-setup.sh